pdiazs/RepData_PeerAssessment1/PA1_template.md

 ## [1] 4364
 ```

-we observe that there is more activity on weekends than in working day.
+We observe that there is more activity on weekends than in working day.

 The histograms now can be compared

 ```r